RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.1.md

    ```
 For whoever stumbles on this transitive package dependency of `System.Runtime.CompilerServices.Unsafe` (and/or `System.Text.Json `), solved it through a forced Assembly load of the v6 version (while v5 was expected and .NET Framework 4.8 loads v4.0.4).
 Solution is in the pragma-protected `SessionCmdlet::BeginProcessing` section in `SessionCmdlet.cs` and `AppDomainAssemblyResolveHelper.cs`.
 For completeness there is an OidClient logging-not-initialized seralization bug which I bypassed through `LogSerializer.Enabled = false;`.
 Inspired by https://stackoverflow.com/questions/1460271/how-to-use-assembly-binding-redirection-to-ignore-revision-and-build-numbers/2344624#2344624 in Preprocessing step of the cmdlet that needs it.
 * Verify Token Validation is there, happens for WCF/OpenApi at the same time... refresh token is used when expiration allows.
 Otherwise build new connection.
+* Added `WcfSoapWithOpenIdConnectConnection` next to long time `WcfSoapWithWsTrustConnection` and `OpenApiConnection` attempts as protocols on the `New-IshSession`.
+This required quite some hefty refactoring in `C:\GITHUB\ISHRemote`\Source\ISHRemote\Trisoft.ISHRemote\Connection\`.
+End result is ISHWS/OWcf web services next to ISHWS/Wcf web services.

 # Next
+* Cleanup `IInfoShareWcfSoapConnection.cs` and references as nobody uses it.
 * Extend and document InfoShareOpenApiConnectionParameters (redirectUri, Open up hardcoded client to ISHRemote/Tridion_Docs_Content_Importer , clean up code, check debug/verbose logging
 * Align `Test-IshSession` with `New-IshSession` plus both need tests: `NewIshSession.Tests.ps1` and `TestIshSession.Tests.ps1`
 * Once branch #152 is merged, update ticket https://github.com/IdentityModel/Documentation/issues/13 with a hint to `AppDomainAssemblyResolveHelper.cs`